docsifyjs/docsify/docs/plugins.md

 ## emoji

-The default is to support parsing emoji.
-For example `:100:` will be parsed to :100:.
-But it is not precise because there is no matching non-emoji string.
-If you need to correctly parse the emoji string, you need install this plugin.
+Emoji parsing is disabled by default.
+To enable emoji parsing, you need to add the following plugin.

 ```html
 <script src="//cdn.jsdelivr.net/npm/docsify/lib/plugins/emoji.min.js"></script>
 ```

+Only [Github emojis](https://gist.github.com/rxaviers/7360908) are searched and replaced.

+Code blocks are not parsed, thus :100: won't be rendered here: `:100:`.

-?> If you don't want to parse to emoji, you can use __colon_<span>_</span> or `&#58;`.
+?> If you don't want a specific emoji to be parsed, you can replace a colon by __colon_<span>_</span> or `&#58;`.
 If you need to use in the title, we recommend using `&#58;`.
 For example, `&#58;100:`

 ## External Script